Tomato: Commercial breeding

 The poor taste and lack of sugar in modern garden and commercial tomato varieties resulted from breeding tomatoes to ripen uniformly red.
-This change occurred after discovery of a mutant "u" phenotype in the mid-20th century, so named because the fruits ripened uniformly.
+This change occurred after the discovery of a mutant "u" phenotype in the mid-20th century, so named because the fruits ripened uniformly.
 This was widely cross-bred to produce red fruit without the typical green ring around the stem on un-crossbred varieties.
 Before this, most tomatoes produced more sugar during ripening, and were sweeter and more flavorful.

 10–20% of the total carbon fixed in the fruit can be produced by photosynthesis in the developing fruit of the normal U phenotype.
 The u mutation encodes a factor that produces defective chloroplasts with lower density in developing fruit, making them a lighter green, and reducing sugar in the resulting ripe fruit by 10–15%.
 Perhaps more importantly, the fruit chloroplasts are remodelled during ripening into chlorophyll-free chromoplasts that synthesize and accumulate the carotenoids lycopene, β-carotene, and other metabolites that are sensory and nutritional assets of the ripe fruit.
 The potent chloroplasts in the dark-green shoulders of the "U" phenotype are beneficial here, but have the disadvantage of leaving green shoulders near the stems of the ripe fruit, and even cracked yellow shoulders.
 This is apparently because of oxidative stress due to overload of the photosynthetic chain in direct sunlight at high temperatures.
-Hence, genetic design of a commercial variety that combines the advantages of types "u" and "U" requires fine tuning, but may be feasible.
+Hence, genetic design of a commercial variety that combines the advantages of types "u" and "U" requires fine-tuning, but may be feasible.

 Breeders strive to produce tomato plants with improved yield, shelf life, size, and resistance to environmental pressures, including disease.
 These efforts have yielded unintended negative consequences on various fruit attributes.
 For instance, linkage drag, the introduction of an undesired trait during backcrossing, has altered the metabolism of the fruit.
 This trait is physically close to the desired allele along the chromosome.
 Breeding for traits like larger fruit has thus unintentionally altered nutritional value and flavor.

 Breeders have turned to wild tomato species as a source of alleles to introduce beneficial traits into modern varieties.
-For example, wild relatives may possess higher amounts of fruit solids (associated with greater sugar content), or resistance to diseases such as to the early blight pathogen Alternaria solani.
+For example, wild relatives may possess higher amounts of fruit solids (associated with greater sugar content), or resistance to diseases such as the early blight pathogen Alternaria solani.
 However, this tactic has limitations, since selection for traits such as pathogen resistance can negatively impact other favorable traits such as fruit production.